kevinmel2000/monorepo/README.md

 git version 2.11.0 (Apple Git-81)
 ```

 All `go test` and `go build` command exist in `GoTest.sh`.
-The `bash-cript` will detect all changed files in one commit.
+The `bash-script` will detect all changed files in one commit.
 And will only test and build affected packages.

 This repo is using several way to Go test and build:
 1. `make test` command will trigger `@./GoTest.sh diff` command and will run test based on `git` changed/untrack files.